Tony-Y/pytorch_warmup/README.md

 ## Installation

-Make sure you have Python 3.6+ and PyTorch 1.1+.
-Then, run the following command:
+Make sure you have Python 3.7+ and PyTorch 1.1+.
+Then, run the following command in the project directory:

 ```
-python setup.py install
+python -m pip install .
 ```

-or
+or install the latest version from the Python Package Index:

 ```
 pip install -U pytorch_warmup